amelmgn/docs/doc_example.md

 ## Duplicating Items

-When editing an item, you can click on :icon{name="material-symbols:more-vert"} to select some advanced options, amongst them "Save as Copy".
+When editing an item, you can click on "more-vert" to select some advanced options, amongst them "Save as Copy".
 Selecting this will save a copy.

 ## Archiving Items

 To archive an item, follow these steps, navigate to the content module and select the desired collection.
 Select the desired item to open the item editor.
-Click :icon{name="material-symbols:archive"} located in the header and a popup will appear to confirm the action.
+Click "archive" located in the header and a popup will appear to confirm the action.

 Archived items will not show up in app, but will still be returned in API responses unless explicitly filtered out.